Skip to main content

 Tool Configuration

-Within the tools list in your yaml config, each tool can have its own tool_config section.
+Within the tools list in your YAML config, each tool can have its own tool_config section.
 This allows you to:

 • Configure the same tool function for different purposes